Bilingualism in Hong Kong: Other languages in Hong Kong

 Hong Kong is home to a wide range of ethnicities, and substantial portions of Hongkongers are neither native English nor native Cantonese speakers.
 Japanese is the largest non-official language, with over 25,000 Japanese people in Hong Kong.
 Vietnamese refugees emigrated to Hong Kong following the Vietnam War starting 1975 and intensified following the Sino-Vietnamese War of 1979 and still speak Vietnamese as their first language.

 There is a significant number of South Asians in Hong Kong.
 Signboards written in Hindi or Urdu are common in areas with South Asians, and languages such as Nepali, Sindhi and Punjabi are often heard on the streets of Hong Kong as well.

-In addition, the large number of domestic helpers from Indonesia and the Philippines made Indonesian and Tagalog significant minority languages in Hong Kong.
+In addition, the large number of domestic helpers from Indonesia and the Philippines make Indonesian and Tagalog significant minority languages in Hong Kong.

 There are also two newspapers written in Nepali in Hong Kong, The Everest and the Sunrise Weekly Hong Kong.
 In 2004, the Home Affairs Bureau and Metro Plus AM 1044 jointly launched radio shows Hong Kong-Pak Tonight in Urdu and Harmo Sagarmatha in Nepali.